As Italy regains favour, banks rush to tap investors for capital

 Eight out of 15 Italian lenders taking part in the European Central Bank-led review of the quality of banking assets have announced plans to tap investors, the largest number of bank share issues in any European country this year.

-A ninth, Banca Popolare dell'Emilia Romagna, is set to approve a share sale worth up to 800 million euros on Tuesday, a source close of the situation said on Monday.
+A ninth, Banca Popolare dell'Emilia Romagna (EMII.MI), is set to approve a share sale worth up to 800 million euros on Tuesday, a source close of the situation said on Monday.

 "There is a lot of appetite for Italian assets right now.
 The share issues will be covered," a senior banker told Reuters.